frederic-perez/AmE-dictionary/data/dictionary.md

 __interject__ _v_ To insert between other elements. _Syn_ interpose, throw in, come in, inject, put in _He listened thoughtfully, interjecting only the odd word._
 __interlopers__ _n_ :three::hammer:
 __interment__ _n_ :three::hammer:
+__intermingle__ _v_ To mix or cause to mix or mingle together. _Syn_ blend, intermix _The office mail has been intermingled with the outgoing mail, and it is going to take me all afternoon to sort through it!_
 __intermission__ _n_ :four::hammer::dart:
 __intermit__ _v_ Cease an action temporarily. _Syn_ pause, break
 __intermittent__